-These 5 minute homemade granola bars with peanut butter are not only delicious and nutritious, but they are also vegan, and, if you use gluten free certified oats and brown rice cereal, gluten free!
+These 5 minute, no bake peanut butter granola bars are not only delicious and nutritious, but they are also vegan, and, if you use gluten free certified oats and brown rice cereal, gluten free!

 Oh yeah: and you don’t even need to turn on your oven!
 They’re the perfect portable snack – especially for summer.

 Make a big batch and enjoy them all week.
 They also freeze well if you want to save some for later!

 One of the most popular recipes on my blog, these homemade peanut butter granola bars are perfect for something healthy to grab while on the go — whether it be at work, school, or the great outdoors.